blackBagel/NHTSA-FARS-MLOps-Project/GCP setup.md

 ## Step 5: Create a Service Account

 1. **Navigate to IAM & Admin**: From the hamburger menu (≡), go to "IAM & Admin" and select "Service accounts."
-2. **Create a Service Account**:
+2. **Create Service Accounts**:
+  - **For MLflow**:
     - Click "Create Service Account."
     - **Service Account Details**:
       - Enter a name for your service account.
       - Optionally, add a description.
+    - **Create Key**:
+      - Before finalizing, click "Create Key."
+      - Choose the key type as JSON and download the key file.
+This file contains the credentials needed for your applications to authenticate with Google Cloud services using the service account.
+    - **Finalize**: Click "Done."
+  - **For the Prediction Server**:
+    - Click "Create Service Account."
-   - **Service Account Permissions**:
+    - **Service Account Details**:
-     - Under "Grant this service account access to project," choose "Storage Object Viewer" to allow the service account to read objects in the bucket.
+      - Enter a name for your service account.
+      - Optionally, add a description.
     - **Create Key**:
       - Before finalizing, click "Create Key."
       - Choose the key type as JSON and download the key file.
 This file contains the credentials needed for your applications to authenticate with Google Cloud services using the service account.
     - **Finalize**: Click "Done."

 ## Step 6: Grant Read Permissions to the Service Account for the Bucket